 Rinse pickled sakura under running water to get rid of the salt.
 Soak flowers in drinking water for 30 minutes, replacing water every 10 minutes.
 Dry with paper towel then trim stems into appropriate length and reserve the trimmed ends and loose petals for later use.
 Leave to dry overnight.

-Line baking sheet with parchment paper or silicon mat with a master template underneath.
-I use a silicon macaron mat that has all measurement imprinted.
+Line baking sheet with parchment paper or silicone mat with a master template underneath.
+I use a silicone macaron mat that has all measurement imprinted.
 Macaron template can also be downloaded here.

 In a food processor, process ground almond, icing sugar, the reserved stems and loose petals until finely ground.
 Pass mixture through a sieve into a bowl (this will create macaron shells with a smoother surface).
 Set aside.

 Before preparing the meringue, wipe the mixing bowl and the whisk attachment with paper towel and vinegar or lemon juice to remove any traces of grease.
 Place half of the egg whites, sugar, salt and cream of tartar (optional) into the mixing bowl.
 Set bowl over a pot of barely simmering water and whisk constantly until the temperature of an instant-read thermometer reaches 140°F/60°C. Keep stirring while heating so the egg whites won’t be cooked.
 Remove from heat and beat mixture with an electric mixer on high speed until meringue is cool and form a glossy and firm peak with a small tail.
 Whisk in the food color briefly.